Financial Matters Checklist

 ✓ Always check with your health insurance plan before getting care to make sure you understand your covered benefits and costs.

 ✓ The insurance plans listed are accepted by UMass Memorial Health Care.
 Some physicians may accept different insurance plans than our hospitals.
 To make sure your physicians accept your insurance, please check with their office before you schedule an appointment.

-✓ Many insurance plans are now considered “tiered” plans and have different levels of cost-sharing depending on where you go for care.
+✓ Many insurance plans are now considered “tiered” or limited network plans and have different levels of cost-sharing depending on where you go for care.
 The information found using our website should be used as a reference, but it is important that you check with your health insurance plan to see what level of coverage you will receive at a specific hospital.
 Even if you see your insurance plan listed, additional referrals or authorizations may be required.
 Some services may not be covered by your insurance coverage at every location.
 The level of coverage provided to you is determined by your insurer.